skirubhak/mysite/README.md

 # mysite
-mysite is a project and inside it app called polls exists
+mysite is a project and inside it app called polls exists.